 For many people with chronic lung diseases, other conditions can also occur—sometimes because of low blood oxygen levels.
-One way to help your body receive enough oxygen is through stem cell therapy.
-Because stem cell therapy promotes healing within the lungs, it can improve lung function and overall quality of life for people with chronic lung diseases.
-At the Lung Institute, we’re happy to help you understand your options, so feel free to contact us at (800) 729-3065.
+One way to help your body receive enough oxygen is through cellular therapy.
+Because cellular therapy promotes healing within the lungs, it can improve lung function and overall quality of life for people with chronic lung diseases.
+At the Lung Health Institute, we’re happy to help you understand your options, so feel free to contact us at 888-745-6697.

 Click on the parts of the body below to learn more about Oxygen and You: